temporalio/documentation/docs/server/production-deploy.md

 ### FAQ: Multiple deployments on a single cluster

 You may sometimes want to have multiple parallel deployments on the same cluster, eg:
-- when you want to split Temporal deployments based on namespaces, e.g. staging/dev/uat, or for different teams who need to share infrastructure
+- when you want to split Temporal deployments based on namespaces, e.g. staging/dev/uat, or for different teams who need to share common infrastructure.
-- when you need a new deployment to change `NUM_HISTORY_SHARDS`
+- when you need a new deployment to change `numHistoryShards`.

 If you are planning to have multiple temporal deployments within the same k8s cluster, double-check the following: